 The energy cost forms the largest proportion of utility bills in your home.
 Therefore, everyone is looking for means and ways of saving energy in his home.
 You can use these funds to run other errands in the home.
 One of the accessories that consume a lot of energy in your home is the water heating system.
 It’s good to put in place a water heater energy saver to be able to reduce the amount of energy consumption significantly.
-Apart from this, there are several tips that you can use to save water heating costs in your home or premise.
+Apart from this, there are several tips that you can use to save water heating costs in your home or premises.

 First, you can decide to go for a short shower and not a bath.
-In this case, saving will exclusively depend on the needs of your family.
+In this case, the saving will exclusively depend on the needs of your family.
 Long hot showers tend to consume a lot of water in comparison to a bath.
 However, don’t fill the tub to the brim especially if you have installed huge jetted bathtubs.
-Warm baths are very luxurious but its good to stick to a short shower for daily bathing.
+Warm baths are very luxurious but it’s good to stick to a short shower for daily bathing.
 You can even turn off the water as you soap up, shave, or shampoo.
 The most important thing is to save as much energy as possible.

-You also need to reduce the time you take in the shower.
+You also need to reduce the time you take the shower.
 It feels good to spend a lot of time in the shower but you end up wasting a lot of time.
 You can also keep the air inside much warmer by keeping your bathroom door tightly closed.
 All you need to do is run the fun so that it can take care of the steam.

 The other water heater energy saver tip is to lower the temperature of the water heater system to 120°F; for each 10ºF temperature reduction, you will be able to save 3%–5% on the costs of heating the water.
 You also need to stop the water from running as you do other errands like brushing your teeth.
 You can waste a lot of energy when the water runs for even an extra minute without being in use.
 Remember it only takes a second to shut off the water and every minute of running water counts.
 Use cold water for the rinse cycle and most of your laundry loads.